 This is the first conference (out of three so far) when I have had the courage to attend the speed networking session.
 Fellow editors and proofreaders have five minutes to talk to the person opposite about business, ask questions, pick up tips, and share business cards.
-Then delegates on one side of the room rotate … I was able to promote my website blog #TallTartanTells and my weekly LinkedIn tips #TallTartanTips for newbie freelancers.
-One of my favourite sessions.
+Then delegates on one side rotate, while those on the other stay where they are.
+I was able to promote my website blog #TallTartanTalks and my weekly LinkedIn tips #TallTartanTips for freelancers.
+This was one of my favourite sessions.

-Saturday ended with dinner (with a Mexican Chilli theme – not my favourite) and THE Quiz.
+Saturday ended with dinner and THE Quiz.
 I sat next to Matt Pinnock, a friend from Essex, and Sophie Playle (fellow Herts & Essex local group member).
 Team Kevin was decided as a *memorable* name.
 Matt and others were superb with their general knowledge and song first-liner facts.
 We won Heroes chocolates.
 (See photo.
 Nikki Brice is in the background.)